open-telemetry/opentelemetry-specification/specification/trace/api.md

 description](../overview.md#links-between-spans). `Link`s cannot be added after
 Span creation.

-A `Link` is semantically defined by the following properties:
+A `Link` is structurally defined by the following properties:

 - `SpanContext` of the `Span` to link to.
 - Zero or more [`Attributes`](../common/common.md#attributes) further describing